cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 It’s time to put the src&#x2F;components folder to good use.
 This is where we’ll be housing all our custom components.[‍](https:&#x2F;&#x2F;codepen.io&#x2F;eludadev&#x2F;pen&#x2F;VwXaRbb)

-What you can see in the image above is the “New Modal” component, written into the NewModal.vue file.
+What you can see in the image above is the "New Modal" component, written into the NewModal.vue file.

 Create a new file at [src&#x2F;components&#x2F;NewModal.vue](http:&#x2F;&#x2F;code-inline).
 Fill it up with the usual SFC boilerplate: